AvolitesLtd/TitanManual/docs/controlling-fixtures/viewing-and-editing-fixture-values.md

 \[Search\] allows you to enter characters to search for in the legend or user number, matching fixtures will be shown as you type.
-When Search is active a search bar is shown at the top of the window, click the X to remove the search filter or click on the text to modify the search string.
+When Search is active a search bar is shown at the top of the window, click the \{X\} to remove the search filter or click on the text to modify the search string.

 \[View If\] lets you click on a group and/or playback to show only the fixtures in that group or playback.
 For a chase or cue list, this will include all fixtures in all the cues of the chase/list.
-The filter settings are shown in a bar at the top of the window, click the X to remove the filter or click on the bar to change the group/playback.
+The filter settings are shown in a bar at the top of the window, click the \{X\} to remove the filter or click on the bar to change the group/playback.

 \[Open Channel Grid\] opens the [Channel Grid](viewing-and-editing-fixture-values.md#the-channel-grid-window).